infinotiver/tessarect-bot/README.md

 ___

+**⚠️ Project Rescheduled for Rewrite ⚠️**

+This project is currently under development, and a major rewrite is in progress.
+We are working on enhancing the features, improving code quality, and making the bot even more efficient.
+During this period, the project may experience changes, and some features might be temporarily unavailable.

+We appreciate your understanding and patience as we strive to bring you a better and more robust version of Tessarect.
+Stay tuned for updates, and thank you for your continued support!
+(see below for details)
+(this rewrite is scheduled but not commited, this project holds a very special place in my heart)
+___
 ##### If you're looking for a reliable and helpful discord bot, look no further than Tessarect.
 With its advanced moderation system and utility commands, it'll make your life on the server a lot easier.